Michael the Syrian: Scholarly legacy and enduring influence

 Michael's Chronicle is regarded as the most voluminous historical work in the Syriac Orthodox tradition, foundational to later historiography.
 Sebastian Brock describes it as "undoubtedly the greatest of all Syriac chronicles."
 His era catalyzed what scholars call the "Syriac Renaissance," a period of cultural and theological revival within the Syriac Orthodox Church.

-Michael is further remembered as a poet, canonist, and defender of the faith, whose example continues to inspire Syriac Orthodox faithful to "hold to the faith, work according to the law of the Lord, persist in it day and night, and comply with the Canon of the Church… that it may keep us within the fold of Christ Jesus, our Lord."
+Michael is further remembered as a poet, canonist, and defender of the faith, whose example continues to inspire Syriac Orthodox faithful to, as the patriarchate of Antioch describes, "hold to the faith, work according to the law of the Lord, persist in it day and night, and comply with the Canon of the Church... that it may keep us within the fold of Christ Jesus, our Lord."

 Following the Assyrian genocide, the Syriac Orthodox Patriarchal See was forcibly relocated from Mardin, Turkey, in 1924, after the establishment of the Turkish Republic.
 This patriarchal seat had been established by Michael in 1166 and remained in Mardin until that time, marking the first change in nearly a millennium.
 It was relocated to Homs, Syria and later to Damascus, where it remains today as the Syriac Orthodox Patriarchal Archdiocese of Damascus.